 - 1.4 East Renfrewshire Council's vision for the future is to be a "modern, ambitious council creating a fairer future with all and our ultimate aim is to make people's lives better".
 The Council has 5 Strategic Outcomes where we are working across East Renfrewshire to achieve best Outcomes for:

 - Early Years and Vulnerable Young People

 - Learning, Life and Work

 - Environment and Economy

 - Safe, Supportive Communities

 - Older People and People with Long-Term Conditions

-- 1.5 In order to deliver on these 5 Strategic Outcomes, 5 Capabilities have been identified to provide the necessary skills required.
-These are:

-- Prevention

-- Empowering Communities

-- Data

-- Modernisation

-- Digital
+- 1.5 The Council also has outcomes relating to Customer, Efficiency and People which are captured under the Strategic Outcome "Our Council is forward thinking and high performing".
+Corporate Procurement has an important role to contribute to the following:

-- 1.6 Corporate Procurement can play an important role in achieving the Council's

-Strategic Outcomes and provide k5/4 skills contributing to the 5 Capabilities as detailed below:

-- Prevention we will collaborate with Services across the Council with a focus on preventing poor outcomes for our residents and providing planned rather than reactive services.
+- Customer: Satisfied customers access services that meet their needs - Efficiency: Our physical, information and financial assets are efficiently managed - People: We have engaged employees who are motivated to deliver our outcomes - 1.6 In order to deliver on these Strategic Outcomes, 5 Capabilities have been identified to provide the necessary skills required.
+These are: - Prevention - Empowering Communities - Data - Modernisation - Digital - 1.7 Corporate Procurement can play an important role in achieving the Council's Strategic Outcomes and provide key skills contributing to the 5 Capabilities as detailed below: - Prevention we will collaborate with Services across the Council with a focus on preventing poor outcomes for our residents and providing planned rather than reactive services.
 We will seek to maximise opportunities for collaboration and using an evidence based approach to designing services. - Community Engagement we will utilise innovative approaches to engage our communities and to prioritise the allocation of resources.
 We will explore ways in which contractors, commissioned partners and communities can work in partnership with us to deliver outcomes. - Data and Evidence we will utilise spend data, market analysis and build positive relationships and networks with key stakeholders to ensure an evidence based approach to strategic procurement and identifying efficiencies - Modernising How We Work we will focus on modernising our processes to avoid unnecessary approvals, duplication and manual processes.
 We need to ensure Corporate Procurement meets the current and future needs of the Council and greater focus should be placed on Contract and Supplier Management to ensure best value is achieved from our contracts throughout their lifecycle. - Digital we will harness the potential from the new "Core Systems" and ensure that the full purchase to pay processes throughout the Council are modern, digital and efficient.